top of page

 I can't see the empirical basis for that claim, either in Haidt's work, or in any other data.

 The recently released World Happiness Report 2026, which Haidt contributed to, makes this clear.
 Cell phones have proliferated in every country and every demographic over recent decades - reaching 100% penetration in under 25s almost everywhere.
-But, over the last 20 years, people under aged 25 have gotten happier in 85 out of 136 countries.
-In many more countries there hasn't been much change.
+But, over the last 20 years, people under age 25 have gotten happier in 85 out of 136 countries.
+And in many other countries, there hasn't been much change.

 The massive declines in youth well being have been concentrated in the US, Canada, Australia and New Zealand, with lesser but significant declines in the UK and Ireland.